2/2013

 Rafał Zawisza

 „AGAINST UNEDUCATED DOGS”.
-HANS BLUMENBERG’S PROMETHEAN DEFENSE OF MAN IN
+HANS BLUMENBERG’S PROMETHEAN DEFENSE OF MAN IN WORK ON MYTH

 Rafał Zawisza discusses the reasons for Hans Blumenberg’s hostility towards the anti-vitalistic tradition in Western thought – a tradition whose roots lie in monotheism.
 His critique is aimed, fi rst and foremost, at the monastic movement with its asceticism and condemnation of worldly and bodily pleasures.
 By contrast, Blumenberg’s anthropology is a promethean defense of creative excess without which human life would be impossible.
 The development of natural science and the technological mastery over the world are supposed to lead to the final overcoming of gnosis (cosmological and anthropological dualism).
 In his attack on the Judeo-Christian tradition Blumenberg rejects both theology and philosophy of history, and opts for epicureism as the „art of life” which takes account of the finitude of human existence.
 The price, however, which the German philosopher has to pay for this choice seems to compromise his promethean defense of man.